department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 - **Non-negotiable**
    - eVSS to Lighthouse Migration - Engineering
        - PPIU - Direct Debit
-         - [ ] Launch 50 % and next based on the progress
+         - [ ] Launch 50% and next based on the progress
       - Benefits Claims Service
-        - [ ] Launch 50 % and next based on the progress
+        - [ ] Launch 50% and next based on the progress
       - Submit endpoint
         - [ ] Discovery on submit migration options for sync and async response for established claims
       - PCIU
         - [ ] Release planning and canary launch
       - BRD
-        -  Release planning and canary launch
+        -  Release planning
    - 526ez sync with paper version
        - Toxic Exoposure
            - [ ] Mid-point review and resulting work